exasol-labs/exasol-labs-community-edition/README.md

    - Select the imported VM and click **Power on this virtual machine**.
    - Please do not change any settings of the VM.
 You can raise your Processor/Memory settings to 8 vCPUs, 16 GB RAM at a later stage, the default setting of 4 vCPUs, 8 GB RAM is a good starting point.
    - The VM boots and logs in automatically, performs first-start configuration (IP settings), and starts up the Exasol Database.
    - If you see the green "RUNNING" status in the terminal window, you are ready to go!
+You can close this window.
+Reopen it at any time by clicking the "Chek DB status" icon on the desktop.
    - The first-start process usually takes less than 2 minutes to complete, all subsequent starts will peform much quicker.
    - Login to Ubuntu (if required):
      - **Username:** `exasol`